dos-interview-case-study/software-engineer/README.md

 Background:
 In Production Operations we use an Enterprise Scheduling Application called Control-M to perform automated tasks, run batch jobs and execute commands on servers.
 In the Control-M GUI you can view jobs and their associated commands or scripts along with the job status.
 Jobs are represented by small rectangles and can be grouped under a “Parent Folder”.
 If a job is colored Grey, it has not executed.
 If a job is colored Yellow, it is currently executing.
 If a job is colored Green, it has completed.
 If a job is colored Red, it has failed.
 Jobs can also have predecessors and successors.
 In order for a successor to run, its predecessor must have completed successfully (bearing in mind that the “success” of a job is determined by the underlying script’s logic).
 Jobs’ underlying scripts can be updated to fix bugs and jobs may also be stopped or rerun as needed if issues arise.

 Note: This is meant to reflect a “real world” scenario but has been simplified for case study purposes.
 Accounts and passwords are not real, and scripts and logs have been adapted for this purpose.
 Timestamps may not match a real job runtime and should not affect analysis.

 Exercise 1:
 Open the document titled CONTROLM.docx and analyze each jobs status.
-Files associated with each job can be found in the \case_study\ folders.
-For instance, you can view the output logs of some jobs in the folder \case_study\testdb01\log.
+Files associated with each job can be found in the folders.
+For instance, you can view the output logs of some jobs in the folder \testdb01\log.
 Identify and document any issues you find in your analysis and explain how you would resolve the issues to allow the job stream to complete successfully.
 Document any suggestions you have for improving the jobs and scripts.